 For Patients & Caregivers

-- To treat asthma
+- Help with asthma

 For Healthcare Professionals

-Boswellic acid, the major constituent of boswellia, is thought to contribute to most of the herb’s pharmacological activities.
-In vitro studies and animal models show that boswellic acid inhibits 5-lipoxygenase selectively (1) (3) and has anti-inflammatory (13), antiarthritic, and anti-proliferative effects (2).
-It also inhibits the signaling pathways of the transcription factor, nuclear factor (NF-KappaB), in macrophages in mouse model of psoriasis, markedly decreasing the production of the pro-inflammatory key cytokine tumor necrosis factor (TNF-alpha) (17).
-Unlike other non-steroidal anti-inflammatory drugs, however, boswellic acid fails to show analgesic or antipyretic effects (16).
+Boswellic acid, the major constituent of boswellia, is thought to contribute to many of the herb’s pharmacological activities.
+Preclinical studies show that anti-inflammatory activity occurs via inhibition of 5-lipoxygenase (2) (3) and cyclooxygenase-1 (35).
+Boswellic acid also inhibits nuclear transcription factor KappaB (NF-KappaB) signaling, markedly decreasing production of the key proinflammatory cytokine tumor necrosis factor (TNF-alpha) (17).
+Unlike other non-steroidal anti-inflammatory drugs, however, it failed to show analgesic or antipyretic effects (16).

-Research on the cytotoxic effects of boswellic acid indicates that it induces p21 expression through a p53-independent pathway and causes apoptosis in glioma (4) (6) and leukemia (5) cell lines.
-In addition, a Boswellia extract induced apoptosis in a cervical cancer cell line by inducing endoplasmic reticulum (ER) stress (18); another apoptotic mechanism exhibited by Boswellia is via oxidative stress by early generation of nitric oxide and reactive oxygen species that up regulate time-dependent expression of p53/p21/PUMA (19), inhibition of microsomal prostaglandin E synthase-1 (mPGES-1), and decreased prostaglandin (PGE2) levels and its downstream targets (37).
+Research on cytotoxic effects of boswellic acid indicates that it induces p21 expression through a p53-independent pathway and causes apoptosis in glioma (4) (6) and leukemia (5) cell lines.
+A boswellia extract induced apoptosis in a cervical cancer cells by inducing endoplasmic reticulum (ER) stress (18).
+Other apoptotic mechanisms include early generation of nitric oxide and reactive oxygen species that upregulated time-dependent expression of p53/p21/PUMA (19), inhibition of microsomal prostaglandin E synthase-1 (mPGES-1), and decreased prostaglandin (PGE2) levels and its downstream targets (37).

 - OATP1B3 (an anion transporter): Both 11-keto-beta-boswellic acid (KBA) and 3-acetyl-11-keto-beta-boswellic acid (AKBA) modulated the activity of OATP1B3, in vitro (30).
 Clinical relevance is not known.

 - MRP2 (a multidrug resistant protein): Both 11-keto-beta-boswellic acid (KBA) and 3-acetyl-11-keto-beta-boswellic acid (AKBA) modulated the activity of MRP2, in vitro (30).
 Clinical relevance is not known.

 - P-Glycoprotein (P-Gp): A Boswellia extract and keto-boswellic acids inhibit the activity of P-Glycoprotein in vitro, and may affect the transport of drugs mediated by this protein (31).
 Clinical significance has yet to be determined.